In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 Off-sides

-There are NO off-sides.
+There are NO off-sides in a 7v7 or 9v9 match, only 11v11.
 However, a strategy of consistently "cherry-picking (US/Canada)" or "nappy lining (UK/Newcastle) " is considered to be jolly bad form.

 Discipline: Yellow & Red Cards